Voddie Baucham: Biography

-In March 2022, Baucham confirmed that he had been asked to accept a nomination for president of the Southern Baptist Convention, but noted that as an overseas missionary, he was not sure if he was eligible.
+In March 2022, Baucham confirmed that he had been asked to accept a nomination for president of the Southern Baptist Convention, though he noted that, as an overseas missionary, he was unsure of his eligibility.
+He also received the 2022 Boniface Award from the Association of Classical Christian Schools, given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."

+In 2024, he moved back from Zambia to the United States.
+In January 2025, it was announced that he would be one of the founding faculty of Founders Seminary in Florida.
+Baucham remained in the position until his death in September 2025.

+He and his wife Bridget had nine children.
+He was a practitioner of Brazilian jiu-jitsu.
+Baucham died on September 25, 2025, at the age of 56, after suffering an emergency medical incident.

 Beliefs

 Theology

-Baucham is Reformed in his theology, and subscribes to the 1689 Baptist Confession of Faith.
-He calls himself a "fire-breathing, TULIP believing, five-point Calvinist."
-Baucham appeared in the 2019 Netflix documentary American Gospel: Christ Crucified speaking in favor of penal substitutionary atonement.
+Baucham was Reformed in his theology, and subscribed to the 1689 Baptist Confession of Faith.
+He called himself a "fire-breathing, TULIP believing, five point Calvinist."
+Baucham appeared in the 2019 documentary American Gospel: Christ Crucified speaking in favor of penal substitutionary atonement.
 His statement "God killed Jesus" was criticized for "muddying the waters" on this doctrine.

 Biblical patriarchy

-Baucham is an adherent of biblical patriarchy.
+Baucham was an adherent of biblical patriarchy.
 He outlined his views on the subject in his 2009 book What He Must Be: ...If He Wants to Marry My Daughter, though preferring the phrase "gospel patriarchy".
 Baucham criticized Sarah Palin's vice presidential candidacy in 2008, on the basis that women serve best at home.

-Baucham is also a supporter of the Stay-at-home daughter movement.
+Baucham was also a supporter of the stay-at-home daughter movement.
 He appeared in Vision Forum's 2007 documentary Return of the Daughters, in which he said that America is suffering an "epidemic of unprotected women."

 Family and church

-Baucham and his wife have homeschooled their children, and he has spoken against Christians sending their children to public schools.
+Baucham and his wife homeschooled their children, and he spoke against Christians sending their children to public schools.
 In his 2007 book, Family Driven Faith: Doing What It Takes to Raise Sons and Daughters Who Walk with God, Baucham argued that parents (especially fathers) can and should disciple their children through family worship and through attending family integrated churches.

 Critical race theory

-Baucham rejects critical race theory in favor of what he calls "biblical justice", and sees it as a religious movement, with its own cosmology, saints, liturgy, and law.
-Baucham's 2021 book Fault Lines: The Social Justice Movement and Evangelicalism's Looming Catastrophe outlines his criticisms of the movement.
-In Fault Lines he argues that Critical Theory and its subsets, Critical Race Theory-Intersectionality and Critical Social Justice are grounded in Western Marxism, the public social justice conversation is perpetuating misinformation, and is incompatible with Christianity as a competing worldview.
+Baucham rejected critical race theory in favor of what he called "biblical justice", and saw it as a religious movement, with its own cosmology, saints, liturgy, and law.
+Baucham's 2021 book Fault Lines: The Social Justice Movement and Evangelicalism's Looming Catastrophe outlined his criticisms of the movement.
+In Fault Lines he argued that Critical Theory and its subsets, Critical Race Theory-Intersectionality and Critical Social Justice are grounded in Western Marxism, the public social justice conversation is perpetuating misinformation, and is incompatible with Christianity as a competing worldview.
 In August 2021, Baucham was accused of plagiarizing parts of the book and falsifying a quote he attributed to Richard Delgado, an early researcher of critical race theory.
 The publisher, Salem Books, rejected the plagiarism claim, saying it was merely a matter of style, while Delgado denied making such a quotation.

-Personal life

-Baucham is African-American.
-He became a Christian in 1987.
-He and his wife Bridget have nine children.
-He is a practitioner of Brazilian jiu-jitsu.